-In most of our majors, Social Science is satisfied by EFB 120.
+In most of our majors, Social Science is satisfied by EFB 120, and Humanities is satisfied by EWP 290.

-American History, Western Civilization, Other World Civilization, Foreign Language or The Arts need to be satisfied by electives in most majors.
-Students should feel free to complete their General Education electives in a timeline that reflects their personal interests and flexibility in their schedules.
-For each General Education area, the relevant elective courses are listed in the online ESF catalog at: https://www.esf.edu/provost/gened.asp
+US History and Civic Engagement, World History and Global Awareness, World Languages or The Arts need to be satisfied by electives in most majors.
+Students should plan to complete their General Education electives within their first 60 credit hours.
+For each General Education area, the relevant elective courses are listed in the online ESF catalog.